 Australia entered a men’s football team in Melbourne 1956 but did not compete again until Seoul 1988.
-Since then, Australia has contested every men’s Olympic football competition up until the London 2012 Games where they failed to qualify a team.
-The best result was fourth in Barcelona 1992.
+Since then, Australia has contested every men’s Olympic football competition up until the London 2012 Games where they failed to qualify.
+The best result was fourth a superb fourth at the Barcelona Games in 1992.

 Women’s football was added to the Olympic program in 1996 and Australia began competing in Sydney 2000.
 Australia placed fifth in Athens 2004 but did not qualify for Beijing 2008.

 In May 2010 the Matildas won Asia’s biggest football prize, defeating North Korea on penalties to win the AFC Women’s Asian Cup.
 Qualifying for the event was a small victory, let alone claiming the title.
 Despite this success they too failed to qualify a team for the London 2012 Games.

 The “world game” made its Olympic debut in Paris 1900, along with water polo, rugby, cricket, polo and tug-of-war.
 Since its introduction, football has missed featuring on the Olympic program only once, at Los Angeles 1932.